-The physical connection of external networks to the Clavister Security Gateway is through the various Ethernet interfaces which are provided on the hardware.
+The connection of external networks to the Clavister Security Gateway is via the various Ethernet interfaces which are provided by the hardware platform.
 On first-time startup, CorePlus scans for these interfaces and determines which are available and allocates their names.
 The first interface detected in the scan always becomes the initial default management interface and this cannot be changed beforehand.

 All CorePlus interfaces are logically equal for CorePlus and although their physical capabilities may be different, any interface can perform any logical function.
-With the SG4300 Series, the ge1 interface is the default management interface.
+With the SG3200 Series, the ge1 interface is the default management interface.
 The other interfaces can be used as desired.
-For the sake of example, we will assume that the ge2 interface will be used for connection to the public Internet and the ge3 interface will be used for connection to a protected, local network.
+For the sake of example, it is assumed here that the ge2 interface will be used for connection to the public Internet and the ge3 interface will be used for connection to a protected, local network.